 The Coronavirus Act 2020, which became law on 25 March, has suspended a landlord’s ability to take forfeiture action for business tenancies (as defined by the Landlord and Tenant Act 1954) in England and Wales, so that business tenants who cannot pay their rent (which is defined to include all sums payable under a lease) will be protected from forfeiture.
-These measures, effective from 26 March 2020, mean no business tenant can be forced from their premises if they miss a payment in the next three months (ending on 30 June 2020 – a date capable of being extended by the government).
+These measures, effective from 26 March 2020, mean no business tenant can be forced from their premises in the period up to 30 September 2020 if they miss a payment.
 Equally, during this period, no action by a landlord (other than giving an express waiver in writing) will be regarded as waiving a right of re-entry or forfeiture for non-payment of rent.

 The Coronavirus Act 2020 merely suspends a landlord’s ability to forfeit a lease during the suspension period.
 It does not prevent rent and other sums due under the lease from accruing.
 These sums, and interest, remain the liability of the tenant, so the Act merely offers breathing space for tenants.
 It does not waive the tenant’s liability to pay.